 You might want to check out My Art Lesson’s article, Art Teaching On the Cheap.

-Books to check out: Astonishing Art with Recycled Rubbish, Washed Ashore: Making Art from Ocean Plastic, Folded Book Art Made Easy: recycling books into beautiful folded sculptures, Art Education for a Sustainable Planet: Embracing Ecopedagogy in K–12 Classrooms
+Books to check out: Astonishing Art with Recycled Rubbish, Washed Ashore: Making Art from Ocean Plastic, Folded Book Art Made Easy: Recycling Books into beautiful folded sculptures, Art Education for a Sustainable Planet: Embracing Ecopedagogy in K–12 Classrooms